 - 14. The total number of Commonwealth supported places for designated higher education courses in medicine allocated to the Provider under paragraph 30-10(1)(a), and for the purposes of subparagraph 30-25(3)(a)(iii) of HESA for the 2024 and 2025 Grant Years is set out in Table 2.
 For the purposes of paragraph 30-25(3)(c), this allocation is the maximum number of Commonwealth supported places for designated higher education courses in medicine provided by the Provider which can have a medical student loading in the relevant Grant Year. - 15.
-Of the number of Commonwealth supported places in medicine allocated to the Provider under clause 13, the Provider must deliver 20 EFTSL in 2024, and 40 EFTSL in 2025 at the Cairns, QLD campus. - 16.
+Of the number of Commonwealth supported places in medicine allocated to the Provider under clause 13, the Provider must deliver 60 EFTSL in 2025 at the Victor Habor, Mount Gambier, or Riverland, SA campus.
+Of these 60 EFTSL, 20 EFTSL must consist of non-commencing students. - 16.
 The number of domestic annual completions for the Provider's designated higher education courses in medicine in 2024 and 2025 is outlined in Table 2.
 The Provider must not change its designated higher education course or courses in medicine in ways that will change the number of domestic annual completions for the course or courses. - 17.
-The Provider must not admit commencing domestic full fee paying students in its designated higher education courses in medicine.
+The University must not admit more than 36 commencing domestic full fee paying students to its course or courses of study in medicine.
+Domestic full fee paying medical students may only be admitted by the provider on basis of enrolling into the Northern Territory Medical Program.